meguna/mff/README.md

 * mobile support for RecipeList, RecipeInfo
 * mobile support for RecipeForm!!! doozy

+## Aug 25
+* spent all day working on final graphics for the Welcome page
+* Welcome page is completed!!!!!!!
+* full translations etc

+#### Lessons
+* learned how to use `srcset`.
+Great [resource](https://bit.ly/2Zr6hYh) on Google Web Fundamentals.
+* lots of dumb headaches with CSS. was kind of a front end review kind of day.

 #### Notes
 * For the past few days I've been trying to decide on an appropriate mobile implementation for this app.